Understanding how they work so that you can use them effectively

 For convenience I'm going to include the long head of the adductor magnus and the short head of the biceps femoris in the group of muscles called the hamstrings.

 I should mention here that the biceps femoris short head attaches to the back of the thigh and from there crosses the back of the knee joint to attach to the fibula.

 It can help to flex the knee (or resist knee extension) and it can also externally rotate the shin relative to the femur (or resist external rotation).

 Adductor magnus long head position and function

 Meanwhile, the adductor magnus long head attaches, like the rest of the hamstrings bar the biceps femoris short head, to the ischial tuberosity or sitting bone.

 It runs down the back of the inside of the thigh to attach to the inside edge of the femur just above the knee joint.
 So its path is similiar to the two inner hamstrings (semitendinosus and semimembranosus) with the main difference being that it doesn't cross the knee.

-Like the hamstrings as whole, it can help to flex the hip but more importantly, it helps to internally rotate the thigh when the hip is extended.
-Or another way to think of it is that it neutralizes external rotation of the thigh when the hip is extended.
+Like the hamstrings as whole, the adductor magnus long head can help to flex the hip but more importantly, it helps to internally rotate the thigh.
+Or another way to think of it is that it neutralizes external rotation of the thigh.

 The hamstring muscles